dannyquinn/domainvalues/README.md

 See the [change log](CHANGELOG.md) for changes and road map.

+This version is compatible with Visual Studio 2015, 2017 & 2019.
+For Visual Studio 2022 [use domainvalues64](https://github.com/dannyquinn/domainvalues64).

 --------------------------------------------

 An extension that makes synchronizing database lookup values and enumerations easier.